 Figure 9.
-Residual gravity values in nm s-2 obtained with the AQG-B01 during the Coriolis tests at Géosciences Montpellier in 2020: The red bars show a sensor head orientation of 180° compared to the default set-up.
+Residual gravity values in nms^{-2} obtained with the AQG-B01 during the Coriolis tests at Géosciences Montpellier in 2020: the red bars show a sensor head orientation of 180° compared to the default set-up.
 Error bars refer to the standard deviation during 24 h.
-The value of g averaged over 24 h obtained on 2020-06-10 with the FG5-228 was subtracted.
-Horizontal grid lines show steps of 50 nm s-2.
+The value of g averaged over 24 h obtained on 10 June 2020 with the FG5-228 was subtracted.
+Horizontal grid lines show steps of $50 \, \text{nm s}^{-2}$.

-To assess the potential impact of the Coriolis effect caused by changes in the sensor head's orientation we carried out measurements rotated by 180° with respect to the initial position.
-As can be seen in Figure 9, the averaged gravity residuals for the two orientations show a δg of approximately $150 \,\mathrm{nm}\,\mathrm{s}^{-2}$ relative to the FG5#228 measurement.
-These results are much higher than expected, as it has not been observed in other AQG devices (Muquans, 2020, personal communication).
-These values are higher than the estimation of the Coriolis effect for the CAG (LNE-SYRTE), which yielded $4 \,\mathrm{nm}\,\mathrm{s}^{-2}$ uncertainty with peaks of up to $60 \,\mathrm{nm}\,\mathrm{s}^{-2}$ as a combination of several uncorrected effects (Louchet-Chauvet et al. (2011)).
+surements rotated by 180° with respect to the initial position.
+As can be seen in Fig. 9, the averaged gravity residuals for the two orientations show a δg of approximately $150 \,\mathrm{nm}\,\mathrm{s}^{-2}$ relative to the FG5#228 measurement.
+These results are much higher than expected, as it has not been observed in other AQG devices (Muquans, personal communication, 2020).
+These values are higher than the estimation of the Coriolis effect for the CAG (LNE-SYRTE), which yielded $4 \,\mathrm{nm}\,\mathrm{s}^{-2}$ uncertainty with peaks of up to $60 \,\mathrm{nm}\,\mathrm{s}^{-2}$ as a combination of several uncorrected effects (Louchet-Chauvet et al., 2011).

-The sign of the Coriolis offset on the AQG#B01 as compared to the absolute gravity measurement by the FG5#228 has an important implication for the accuracy assessment and the interpretation of the differences between the two instruments: The FG5 measurement lies between the AQG#B01 values for the two orientations during the tests in Montpellier.
+The sign of the Coriolis offset on the AQG#B01 as compared to the absolute gravity measurement by the FG5#228 has an important implication for the accuracy assessment and the interpretation of the differences between the two instruments: the FG5 measurement lies between the AQG#B01 values for the two orientations during the tests in Montpellier.
 FG5#228 measurements were higher than AQG#B01 measurements in the Larzac observatory.
-The average difference between both instruments hence likely requires to be increased by $\sim 75 \, \mathrm{nm \, s^{-2}}$, depending on the orientation of the AQG#B01 sensor head.
+The average difference between both instruments hence likely requires to be increased by $\sim 75~\rm nm\,s^{-2}$, depending on the orientation of the AQG#B01 sensor head.

-Repeated and additional orientations (90° and 270°) are work in progress, as well as in comparison with other gravimeters.
+Repeated and additional orientations (90 and 270°) are work in progress, as well as in comparison with other gravimeters.
 The authors are in contact with the developer for in-depth instrument tests.
-Up to this date, the exact source of this change in g has not been identified yet.
+To date, the exact source of this change in g has not been identified yet.
 It is thus recommended to pay attention to sensor head orientation during operation.
-It will be necessary in the future to evaluate through repeated tests if the impact of Coriolis is stable over time and and whether a Coriolis correction can be established according to the orientation.
+It will be necessary in the future to evaluate through repeated tests if the impact of Coriolis is stable over time and whether a Coriolis correction can be established according to the orientation.
 The Coriolis effect needs to be included in the complete uncertainty budget.